LearnGPT

 Train a smaller model from scratch for a specific task.

-When: Need a fast, cheap model for one task.
+Use when: Need a fast, cheap model for one task.

 Training Large Model